 Most dogs benefit from conventional veterinary care.
 Their diseases are fixed, prevented and managed.
 But some animals simply do not get better or cannot cope with normal care.
 They may need a lifetime of treatments to suppress or manage the symptoms of chronic disease.
 Their bodies are already so overwhelmed and stressed that additional drugs or treatments may overload them, making them sicker and unable to return to a normal state of health.
 Consider vaccination load, flea treatment, heartworm treatment, wormers, shampoos and other common products.
 What is essential, not from a conventional practice policy point of view, but for this individual patient?
 What is the benefit and risk for this patient?
 Can we delay the use of some of these chemicals or drugs until the animal is well?

-To learn more about Environmental Animal Health visit www.civtedu.org/environmental-animal-health.
+To learn more about environmental medicine visit www.civtedu.org/environmental-animal-health.

 Fougere B, Pet Lovers Guide to Natural Healing, Elsevier 2007 Anthony H, Birtwhistle S, Eaton K, Maberly J, Environmental Medicine in Clinical Practice, BSAENM Publications 1997